kubesphere/website/content/en/docs/project-user-guide/storage/volumes.md

 {{</ notice >}}

-13. For some volumes, you can see the status reach **Mount** from **Pending** immediately after they are created as they are provisioned dynamically.
-For volumes that remain the **Pending** status, they will turn to **Mount** once they are mounted to a workload.
+13. For some volumes, you can see the status reach **Bound** from **Pending** immediately after they are created as they are provisioned dynamically.
+For volumes that remain the **Pending** status, they will turn to **Bound** once they are mounted to a workload.
 The difference is decided by the storage class of the volume.

     ![local-pending](/images/docs/project-user-guide/volume-management/volumes/local-pending.jpg)